 Do not expect your freezer to quick-freeze any large quantity of food.
 Put no more unfrozen food into the freezer than will freeze within 24 hours.
-(No more than 2 to 3 pounds of food per cubic foot of freezer space.)
+(No more than 0.9 to 1.4 kg [2 to 3 pounds] of food per cubic foot of freezer space.)
 Leave enough space for air to circulate around packages.
 Be careful to leave enough room at the front so the door can close tightly.

-Storage times will vary according to the quality of the food, the type of packaging or wrap used (air and moisture proof), and the storage temperature (which should be 0°F [-17.8°C]).
+Storage times will vary according to the quality of the food, the type of packing or wrap used (air and moisture proof) and the storage temperature (which should be -17.8°C [0°F]).